frappe/erpnext_documentation/user/manual/en/selling/selling-settings.md

 ### 1.2 Campaign Naming By

-Just like for Customer, you can also configure naming methodology for the Campaign master.
+Just like for Customer, you can also configure the naming methodology for the Campaign master.
 By default, a campaign will be saved with Campaign Name.

 ## 2. Defaults
 ### 2.1 Default Customer Group and Territory